ledatelescope/bifrost/docs/Common-installation-and-execution-problems.md

 #### ImportError: No module named pyclibrary

-You have not installed PyCLibrary, or you are using two different python installations (i.e., one installed via apt-get, and one installed from source in a local directory, or one in a virtual environment).
+You have not installed PyCLibrary, or you are using two different python installations (e.g., one installed via apt-get, and one installed from source in a local directory, or one in a virtual environment).
 Make sure you are using the same Python to install libraries as you are to run programs.
 Get PyCLibrary from [here](https://github.com/MatthieuDartiailh/pyclibrary).

 #### OSError: ..../lib/libbifrost.so: undefined symbol: cudaFreeHost